-5.C.1 For the entire facility, the permittee shall maintain sufficient records to document:
+5.C.1 For Emission Point AA-000, the permittee shall maintain sufficient records to document:

-- (a) Identification of and the total gallons used of each coating, adhesive, solvent, or other HAP and VOC containing material used on a monthly basis and in each consecutive 12-month period on a rolling basis. - (b) The HAP and VOC content(s) of each coating, adhesive, solvent or other HAP and VOC containing material used.
-A description of the method used to determine the HAP and VOC content shall accompany this data. - (c) The density of each coating, adhesive, solvent or other HAP and VOC containing material used. - (d) The emission rate of each individual HAP and the total HAP and VOC emission rate in tons/year for each consecutive 12-month period on a rolling monthly basis.
+- (a) Identification of and the total gallons used of each coating, adhesive, solvent, or other HAP and VOC containing material used on a monthly basis and in each consecutive 12-month period on a rolling basis. - (b) The HAP and VOC content(s) of each coating, adhesive, solvent or other HAP and VOC containing material used, including a description of the method used to determine the HAP and VOC content. - (c) The density of each coating, adhesive, solvent or other HAP and VOC containing material used. - (d) The emission rate of each individual HAP and the total HAP and VOC emission rate in tons per year for each consecutive 12-month period on a rolling monthly basis.